How to Vet and Approve PyPI Packages

 requests is a package your Python users need access to.
 However, since it’s only updated once or twice a year, it’s much more reasonable to have it manually reviewed.

 Allow Integral Packages That are Frequently Updated (e.g. constructs)

 constructs is an integral package Python users need access to and is updated up to ten times a week.
 That would be a lot of manual approval.
 Using a Connector Filter is the perfect way to balance package verification and an approver’s schedule (and sanity.)
 And since constructs is a package by AWS, you can trust that whatever they release will most likely be of acceptable quality.

 This one might seem counter-intuitive but let me explain.
 Yes, you should use your company’s name as a prefix.
 But internal packages should be kept in your internal repositories.
 There’s almost no reason you should be sharing your proprietary packages on PyPI.
 Downloading and using these packages open up organizations to dependency confusion attacks.

 Typosquatting is a type of attack that targets Python users who incorrectly type a package name.
 Attackers give malicious packages similar names to already existing legitimate ones for example:

 Which one is the malicious package?
 A quick manual check is necessary.
 While prompt-toolkit seems to be alive and well, prompt-tool-kit seems to have only 1 update…fishy…

-It's often difficult (if not impossible) to determine if a package is typosquatting inline.
-When doing your verification and approving, check to see any possible misspellings and add them to your “Block” list as you go along.
+It’s often difficult (if not impossible) to determine if a package is typosquatting inline.
+When doing your verifications and approvals, check to see any possible misspellings and add them to your “Block” list as you go along.